MileHacker Logo

 Adapting Thai Dishes

-Many Thai dishes can become vegetarian by omitting meat and fish sauce.
+Many Thai dishes can become vegetarian by omitting meat plus fish sauce.
 Clearly communicate your needs.

 • "Mai sai neua" (no meat).

-• "Mai sai pla ra" (no fermented fish sauce).
+• "Mai sai pla ra" (no fermented a salty sauce made from fermented fish).

 • "Jay" or "Mang sa wirat" for vegan/vegetarian.